opentext-idol/idol-rich-media-tutorials/tutorials/introduction/PART_I.md

 Under your IDOL Media Server directory, open the folder `output/faces1` to see the `.xml` files produced with each face result.
 They contain all metadata associated with the detection event, *e.g.* tracking start and end times, as well the the face coordinates at the "peak" time of the track.

-> For Face Detection, the "peak" time of a tracked face is determined as the moment where that face is most clearly visible; based on a combination of pose angle and size.
+> NOTE: For Face Detection, the "peak" time of a tracked face is determined as the moment where that face is most clearly visible; based on a combination of pose angle and size.

 ```xml
 <record>